rambasnet/DevEnvSetup/Windows/VSCode/VSCode-Install-README.md

 2. download the right version of VS Code installer for your machine from here
     1. on your browser go to [https://code.visualstudio.com/download](https://code.visualstudio.com/download)

-    2. if you system type is 32-bit, click 32 bit and if your system is 64-bit download 64-bit System Installer
+    2. if your system type is 32-bit, click 32 bit and if your system is 64-bit download 64-bit System Installer
     ![VS Code Installer](CodeInstaller.png)

-3. run the dowloaded Installer program
+3. run the dowloaded Installer program and follow the Setup wizard
     1. select "I Accept the agreement"
     2. select default destination folder
     ![Destination](CodeDestination.png)